yichiliao/yichiliao.github.io/_pages/about.md

 ---
 permalink: /
-title: "Haptical Human-Computer Integration"
+title: "Touch and Be Touched"
-excerpt: "Haptical Human-Computer Integration"
+excerpt: "Touch and Be Touched"
 author_profile: true
 redirect_from:
   - /about/